 How to store these butternut squash chocolate chip protein cookies:

 These gluten free chocolate chip protein cookies are best stored in the refrigerator, for up to a week in a tightly sealed pyrex or ziplock bag.
-You can also store these cookies in the freezer (which is actually my favorite way to enjoy them).
+You can also store these cookies in the freezer in a freezer bag (which is actually my favorite way to enjoy them).

 To make this chocolate chip protein cookie recipe vegan and egg free